-AIDS Resource is a non-profit, community-based organization that provides free HIV prevention programs, free HIV and STI testing, and assistance to those living with or affected by HIV or AIDS.
+AIDS Resource is a non-profit, community-based organization that provides HIV prevention programs, HIV and STI testing, and assistance to those living with or affected by HIV or AIDS.
 Founded in 1988 by community members concerned about the plight of people dying from AIDS in Lycoming County, AIDS Resource began with the mission of providing culturally sensitive support to people living with and affected by HIV or AIDS and preventing further infection through education and outreach programs.
 As more effective treatments have dramatically increased life expectancy of those living with HIV or AIDS, the agency’s mission has expanded to include connecting clients with resources they need to live with HIV or AIDS.
 In furtherance of the mission, the agency began providing prevention, education, and testing to underserved and at-risk populations.
 Our efforts have expanded to Cameron, Centre, Clearfield, Clinton, Elk, McKean, Potter, Snyder, and Union Counties.

 While it is our mission to provide compassionate and culturally sensitive support to people living with HIV or AIDS, we also empower our clients through education and advocacy.